ArabaNyarkoa/LA558_Eunice_Amissah/README.md

 ### Assignment 2

-I created a google sheet that shows basketball players, teams, states, and their chanmpionships won.
+I created a google sheet that shows basketball players, teams, states, and their championships won.
 I found and displayed the percentage of wins with a plot.
 I also created a map of Iowa Public School K-12 English Learners by District and Grade
   - [IowaPublicSchool](Assignment2/IowaRMap.jpeg)
   - [EnglishLearnersChart](Assignment2/EnglishLearners.jpeg)